rtorrent-community/rtorrent-docs/docs/include-cmd-scripting.rst

 These commands are only available in rTorrent-PS 1.1+, in rTorrent-PS-CH, and maybe 2032 or so in rTorrent.

+Values can either be of type *value* or *string* – strings are automatically converted, with an error thrown when the string contains something other than digits.

+The handled values are restricted to integer arithmetic (as in `bash`), because `rTorrent` has no floating point type.
+Division, average, and median always round down.

+All commands support multiple arguments, including lists.
+List arguments are handled recursively, as-if there were a nested `math.*` call of the same type, with the list as its arguments.

+When using multiple list arguments, or mixing them with plain numbers, this can lead to unexpected results with non-commutative operators, see the ``math.sub`` examples below.

 .. glossary::

     math.add